-This webinar, coordinated by the Center for Health Care Strategies (CHCS) and made possible with support from the California Health Care Foundation (CHCF), will explore Washington State’s transition to physical-behavioral health integration, with a focus on how this approach was tailored to the strengths of different regions.
-Featured speakers will describe lessons and implications for stakeholders interested in advancing greater integration of care and will share emerging data on resulting outcomes.
-Presentations will also address the evolving role of public regional behavioral health systems, and how this financial integration fits into broader Medicaid transformation efforts to promote greater clinical integration.
+This webinar, coordinated by the Center for Health Care Strategies (CHCS) and made possible with support from the California Health Care Foundation (CHCF), explored Washington State’s transition to physical-behavioral health integration, with a focus on how this approach was tailored to the strengths of different regions.
+Featured speakers described lessons and implications for stakeholders interested in advancing greater integration of care and shared emerging data on resulting outcomes.
+Presentations also addressed the evolving role of public regional behavioral health systems, and how this financial integration fits into broader Medicaid transformation efforts to promote greater clinical integration.

 This webinar is designed for individuals interested in policy approaches for advancing physical-behavioral health integration, with a focus on state-level efforts for integration that leverage the expertise of local behavioral health stakeholders.

 Speakers: Logan Kelly, MPH, Senior Program Officer, CHCS, and Catherine Teare, MPP, Associate Director, High-Value Care, California Health Care Foundation